I was born on the 11 th of November in 1985 in Sri Lanka.

 By expressing fear and pain with paint, I can rise to my next stage in life.

 Ultimately – I notice – the art of letting go what is gone, transformed into colors and shapes enables me to show who I am.

-A thing of beauty is a joy forever, were the famous words, but showing the beauty living deep into you is even more important to me.
+A thing of beauty is a joy forever, were the famous words, and showing this

-For me it’s important not to focus on my past, but to keep my eyes and ears on the road so my paintings become in true sense “The Real Art of being Me”.
+For me it’s now important not to focus on my past, but to keep my eyes on the road so my paintings become in true sense “The Real Art of being Me”.